Instruction sequence notations with probabilistic instructions: Preliminaries

 In \PGA, it is assumed that a fixed but arbitrary set of \emph{basic instructions} has been given.
 The \emph{primitive instructions} of \PGA\ are the basic instructions and in addition: \begin{itemize} \item for each basic instruction $a$, a \emph{positive test instruction} $\ptst{a}$; \item for each basic instruction $a$, a \emph{negative test instruction} $\ntst{a}$; \item for each natural number $l$, a \emph{forward jump instruction} $\fjmp{l}$; \item a \emph{termination instruction} $\halt$. \end{itemize}

-The intuition is that the execution of a primitive instruction $a$ produces either $\True$ or $\False$ at its completion.
+The intuition is that the execution of a basic instruction $a$ produces either $\True$ or $\False$ at its completion.
 In the case of a positive test instruction $\ptst{a}$, $a$ is executed and execution proceeds with the next primitive instruction if $\True$ is produced.
-Otherwise, the next primitive instruction is skipped and execution proceeds with the primitive instruction following the skipped one.
-If there is no next instruction to be executed, inaction occurs.
+Other\-wise, the next primitive instruction is skipped and execution proceeds with the primitive instruction following the skipped one.
+If there is no next instruction to be executed, execution becomes inactive.
 In the case of a negative test instruction $\ntst{a}$, the role of the value produced is reversed.
 In the case of a plain basic instruction $a$, execution always proceeds as if $\True$ is produced.
 The effect of a forward jump instruction $\fjmp{l}$ is that execution proceeds with the $l$-th next instruction.
-If $l$ equals $0$ or the $l$-th next instruction does not exist, inaction occurs.
+If $l$ equals $0$ or the $l$-th next instruction does not exist, execution becomes inactive.
 The effect of the termination instruction $\halt$ is that execution terminates.

 The constants of \PGA\ are the primitive instructions and the operators of \PGA\ are: \begin{itemize} \item the binary \emph{concatenation} operator $\conc$\,; \item the unary \emph{repetition} operator $\rep$\,. \end{itemize} Terms are built as usual.
 We use infix notation for the concatenation operator and postfix notation for the repetition operator.